MrSingh/notes/content/notes/data_quality.md

 + Is it a problem that is manifesting itself during the analysis phase or when it is published in the report or dashboard?
 + Most importantly, do we have a data owner that can help?

-Part of 'Discovery', is to understand the data quality issues and the business impact they have.
-Is it easier to wrangle the data post data entry than it is to change systems and proceeses that will lead to better data?
-Changing well defined processes that may inconvenience a customer for better data input may have an adverse effect - especially if you can fix it relatively easily.
-It's important to understand at which stage you will tackle that data issue.
-It's important to frame it in the value or risk associated with it to the business - you must be able to measure the impact in some way.
+Part of ‘Discovery’ is to understand the data quality issues and their impact on business.
+Is it easier to wrangle the data post-data entry than it is to change systems and processes that will lead to better data?
+Changing well-defined processes that may inconvenience a customer for better data input may have an adverse effect - especially if you can fix it relatively easily.
+It’s important to understand at which stage you will tackle that data issue.
+It’s important to frame it in the value or risk associated with it to the business - you must be able to measure the impact in some way.

 > “No data is clean, but most is useful.” — Dean Abbott